SSWConsulting/SSW.Rules.Content/rules/user-journey-mapping/rule.md

 <!--endintro-->

 These artifacts should be used at the beginning of a project during the early stages of research and design.
-This allows user requirements to properly inform design decisions made during development, and can help teams build a strong and common understanding of a project.
+This allows user requirements to properly inform design decisions made during development, and can help teams build a strong common understanding of a project.
 Capturing feedback in a journey map during or even after development can provide high value - pain points discovered in this way can reveal opportunities for immediate improvement.

 Helpful tools for user journey mapping include:
 - FigJam